wacncontent/CustomizeTool/output/articles/active-directory/active-directory-managing-access-to-apps.md

 <properties
-  pageTitle="Managing access to apps using Azure AD |  Microsoft Azure" description="Describes how Azure Active Directory enables organizations to specify the apps to which each user has access." services="active-directory" documentationCenter=""
+  pageTitle="Managing access to apps using Azure AD |  Windows Azure" description="Describes how Azure Active Directory enables organizations to specify the apps to which each user has access." services="active-directory" documentationCenter=""